Group Procurement Policy

 Swiss Post requests competitive tenders and, in the case of procurements which are subject to public procurement law, complies with the respective statutory requirements (PPA/PPO) in relation to the types of procedures.
 The provider submitting the most advantageous bid is awarded the contract, with due consideration given to the relevant criteria.
 Swiss Post’s sustainability goals are an important component of these criteria.

-Once a year, Swiss Post submits a report (PDF, 88.1 KB) (in German) to the competent authorities on its contracts which are subject to the PPA with a procurement volume of at least CHF 50,000.
+Once a year, Swiss Post submits an electronic report (PDF, 115 KB) to the competent authorities on its contracts which are subject to the PPA with a procurement volume of at least CHF 50,000.

-Swiss Post uses the “ARIBA” procurement system.
-As a rule, Swiss Post only collaborates with suppliers and service providers which are registered in ARIBA.
+Swiss Post uses a procurement system.
+As a rule, Swiss Post only collaborates with suppliers and service providers which are registered in this system.

 Enshrining sustainability in procurement

-Swiss Post is aware of its responsibility for people and the environment in procurement too.
-Sustainable procurement in this context means using the available funds in an ecologically, socially and economically responsible manner.
+Swiss Post is aware of its responsibility for people and the environment in procurement, too.
+Sustainable procurement in this context means using the available funds responsibly, i.e. in an ecologically, socially and economically responsible manner.
 Our objective is to play a pioneering role in the industry.

 Enshrining sustainability in procurement is guaranteed by the basic ethos of “responsible procurement”.
 Swiss Post already takes sustainability criteria into account when it comes to choosing suppliers.
 In business relationships, we are committed to ensuring that our suppliers and service providers provide socially acceptable working conditions and take ecological measures.
 We work together to create transparent supply chains.